Your Questions and my Answers

 - Q. How long is the delivery time?

-- A. Orders online by 9 a.m. or phone before midday, sent same day for delivery next day.
+- A. As I maintain stock of all Trugs, any orders made online by 9 a.m. or phone by midday, are sent same day for next day delivery.

 - Q. Can I visit your workshop to view and choose what I like?